It has been a long time coming, but a new Act of Parliament is due to bring UK divorce law into the 21st century.

 This new law has been heralded as a positive step enabling parties to divorce on more conciliatory terms and making the process less adversarial.
 Something that we at Acorn Family Law welcome as this will be of real benefit to our clients.

-If you are contemplating divorce then Acorn Family Law continues to offer a very competitively priced fixed fee package of £395 + VAT and court fee (currently £550) for dealing with straightforward divorces.
+If you are contemplating a divorce, Acorn Family Law continues to offer a competitively priced fixed fee package for straightforward cases.
+See our costs page for further details.

 Call us on 01908 410301 for further details or email us: email@example.com.